geochaval/BabyLM/README.md

 - Tatoeba (Again?)
 - Project Gutenberg (To trim)
 - The Enron Email Dataset
-- In a paper they talk about "British National Corpus" - didn't check this yet.
+- In a paper they talk about "British National Corpus" - didn't check this yet. + LTG_BERT

 ## Resources